Cristiano Ronaldo 'most influential footballer' in China

 Live streaming has been the biggest digital trend in China over the last 12 months.

-Germany's Borussia Dortmund were the first club to successfully live stream in the country, with over 500,000 people watching a single stream during their summer tour.
+Germany's Borussia Dortmund was the first club to successfully live stream in the country, with over 500,000 people watching a single stream during its preseason tour.

 The Bundesliga has also, the report says, developed "a comprehensive strategy" to promote all of its 18 clubs online.